erfanzar/InstinctiveDiffuse/README.md

-# CreativeGAN
+# StableGAN

-CreativeGAN is a Text to image Model you can give the prompt that you want to see the image of it and you will get the image of that, and you also can specify which version you want to see your image in
+StableGAN is a Text to image Model you can give the prompt that you want to see the image of it and you will get the image of that, and you also can specify which version you want to see your image in

 my goal is an AI free for everybody and totally open source